MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 In addition to the typical beasts found in higher elevations, the Sierras are native to a number of dangerous monsters including [behirs](/monster/behir), [harpies](/monster/harpy), and [wyverns](/monster/wyvern).

 ##### Resources
-Infused with magical energy, the [white stone](/item/white-stone) from which the mountains get their name is a hot commodity in arcane circles.
-While the raw stone has some magical properties, it's arcane power is greatly enhanced once it has been refined into a green, glass-like substance called [residuum](/item/residuum).
-Both are lucrative exports and an important source of income for the entire region.
+While the Alabaster Sierras are a good source of mineral deposits, it the [white stone](/item/white-stone) from which the mountains get their name is their most valuable resource.
+Infused with arcane energy, "white stone" and the green, glass-like [residuum](/item/residuum) it can be refined into are lucrative exports and an important source of income for the entire region.

 ##### Settlements
 While largely untamed wilderness, minor settlements and camps are scattered throughout the mountain range.
 The people of [Whitestone](whitestone) do not venture to far into the mountains to establish mines and quarries, but they occassionally encroach on the lands of various [giant](/monster/stone-giant), [goblin](/monster/goblin) and [kobold](/monster/kobold) tribes in the upper Sierras.